vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Overview
 ========

-Software update is a protocol mechanism that allows nodes to automatically update their executables without changing protocol itself.
-Here's the process overview:
+Software update is a protocol mechanism that allows nodes to agree on software changes without altering protocol constants and update to this software version.
 1. Software update is proposed.
 Proposal is a datatype that gets into the blockchain.
 It contains information about version changes and hashes of update files.